croqaz/awesome-decentralized/README.md

 * [Pleroma](https://pleroma.social): Federated social networking server built on open protocols.
 It is compatible with GNU Social, Mastodon, and many other ActivityPub and OStatus implementations.
 * [Pollen](https://github.com/maxtheaxe/pollen): A decentralized messaging service that functions without any internet or mesh connection.
 Written in Python.
 * [reep.io ☠️](https://reep.io): Transfer files directly to another browser, your peer will be able to download the file directly from you.
+* [Retroshare](https://retroshare.cc): Encrypted connections between you and your friends to create a network of computers, and provides various distributed services on top of it: forums, channels, chat, mail...
 * [Ricochet](https://ricochet.im/): Different approach to instant messaging that doesn’t trust anyone in protecting your privacy.
 It uses the Tor network.
 * [Roll-Call](https://rollcall.audio): Free and reliable audio calls for everyone w/ browser P2P.
 * [SimpleX chat](https://github.com/simplex-chat/simplex-chat): A decentralized terminal-based chat (a mobile app coming soon) with a focus on users’ privacy.
 It doesn't use any global user identities (not even random IDs), supports groups and sending files.